anawsai/braindump/README.md

 # BrainDump

-A mobile note-taking app built with React Native (Expo) and a lightweight Flask backend connected to Supabase.
+A mobile note-taking app to help clear your thoughts!

 # Tech Stack